vimagick/dockerfiles/scrapyd/README.md

 Please use this image as base for your own project.

-## run as background-daemon for scrapyd
+## Run it as background-daemon for scrapyd

 ```
 $ docker run -d --restart always --name scrapyd -p 6800:6800 vimagick/scrapyd
 $ firefox http://localhost:6800
 ```

-## run as interactive-shell for scrapy
+## Run it as interactive-shell for scrapy

 ```
 $ cat > stackoverflow_spider.py << _EOF_